Save up to 25%… Shop Our Birthday Sale Now!

 For example, Indigenous tribes in Malaysia fashion fungal necklaces from the mushrooms (fruiting bodies) for their infants.
 They say it helps to soothe them in a way similar to amber necklaces popular in the West.

-It has a very limited body of research but shows a similar antioxidant capacity to most medicinal mushrooms.7 The black Reishi has been used in interesting folk practices throughout Asia.
+It has a very limited body of scientific research but shows a similar antioxidant capacity to most functional mushrooms.[7]
+Black reishi mushrooms have been used in interesting folk practices throughout Asia.

 Black Reishi Amauroderma rugosum